 Even better?
 It is a healthy starch.
 It is gluten-free, paleo, and Whole 30 friendly.

 How to Serve THESE whole30 STICKY ASIAN gluten-free Meatballs

 Perfect Party Appetizers

-These Whole 30 Asian Meatballs are the perfect bite size.
-Put some toothpicks on them.
-Then you have a fancy and healthy Chinese food “takeout” appetizer.
+These Whole30 Asian Meatballs are the perfect bite-size.
+Just put some toothpicks in them and you have a fancy and healthy Chinese food “takeout” appetizer.

 Chinese food isn’t complete without rice.
-Serve these Sticky Asian Meatballs with some Jasmine rice and some stir fried vegetables on the size.
+Serve these Sticky Asian Gluten-free Meatballs with some Jasmine rice and some stir-fried vegetables on the size.